septilex/septilex/README.md

 # About

-I am **Prajit Balaji K**, a Computer Science student specializing in AI, passionate about building intelligent products at the intersection of **Software Engineering, Generative AI, Full-Stack Development, and Interactive User Experiences**.

-My focus is on transforming complex ideas into polished products that solve real problems.
-From AI-powered developer tooling to music discovery platforms and creative coding experiences, I enjoy building systems that combine engineering depth with exceptional user experience.
+I’m **Prajit Balaji K** — a Computer Science student who likes turning **“what if?” into “it works.”** ⚡

+I build at the intersection of **AI, software engineering, and product design** — from intelligent developer tools and RAG systems to interactive web experiences and experimental AI products.

+I’m obsessed with taking an idea from **zero → prototype → polished product**.
+I enjoy figuring out the messy parts: designing the architecture, wiring up the AI, building the interface, optimizing the experience, and shipping the damn thing. 🚀

+Currently deep-diving into **Generative AI, AI Agents, RAG, System Design, and Full-Stack Engineering** — basically teaching machines to be useful while making sure the UI doesn't look like it was designed in 2007. 😭

-### Open To
+### 🚀 Open To

-- Software Engineering Internships
+* 💻 **Software Engineering Internships**
-- AI / ML Internships
+* 🤖 **AI / ML Engineering Opportunities**
-- Open Source Contributions
-- Research Collaborations
-- Hackathons
+* 🧠 **Generative AI & LLM Projects**
+* 🌐 **Open Source Collaborations**
+* 🛠️ **Hackathons & Builder Communities**

 ---